Alternative Spring Break

 Specific learning objectives of this Alternative Spring Break Experience include:

-- To learn how to describe our identities by articulating our core values, beliefs and world views, particularly within the context of understanding the themes of liberation and emancipation that ran through the fabric of the Civil Rights Movement;
+- To learn how to describe our identities by articulating our core values, beliefs and world views, particularly within the context of understanding the themes of each year's Alternative Spring Break Experience;

 - To develop and demonstrate respect for difference (of identity, beliefs, and lifestyles), to build solidarity across these differences, and to engage work that forwards liberation for oppressed communities;